16 Dec 2016

 This presumption failed in this case.
 When Pfizer sold the UK distribution rights to Flynn Pharma, who in turn marketed the drug as a generic, they were able to set a much higher price for their particular generic.
 Pfizer continued to manufacture the drug as before, and even sold it by the original brand name ‘Epanutin’ in the rest of Europe, but supplied it at a roughly 25 times higher price to Flynn Pharma, who then sold it, further marked up, as Phenytoin Sodium Flynn Hard Capsules in the UK.

 Beyond the general quirks of pharmaceutical pricing, there is another idiosyncrasy specific to this product.
 Drugs are characterized by their therapeutic ratio which provides a range of values over which a therapeutic agent goes from being effective to being toxic.
-Phenytoin has a low range and consequently, UK’s Medicines and Healthcare Products Regulatory Agency (MHRA), classifies it as a category 1 antiepileptic and “Doctors are advised to ensure that their patient is maintained on a specific manufacturer’s product”.
+Phenytoin has a low range and consequently, UK’s Medicines and Healthcare Products Regulatory Agency (MHRA), classifies it as a category 1 antiepileptic and states that “Doctors are advised to ensure that their patient is maintained on a specific manufacturer’s product”.
 Thus if doctors and patients are used to one specific brand – Pfizer’s Epanutin – it makes it difficult for a new manufacturer to enter this market as patients may not switch.
 In fact, when Pfizer sold the distribution rights to Flynn and it changed the drug’s name to “Phenytoin Sodium Flynn”, a letter from Flynn to prescribers () explained that this was identical to Epanutin, and that doctors should prescribe by the new name.
 When wholesalers tried to import Epanutin from other EU countries (where Pfizer retained the manufacturing and distribution rights) and apply the “Phenytoin Sodium Flynn” name to the drug, which made parallel importing unprofitable – doctors had been told to prescribe Flynn.

 Price and quantity demanded (the ‘economic evidence’)